deveshlodhi792/cybersecurity-notes/Hashing Basics.md

     1. Storing passwords in plaintext
     2. Storing passwords using a deprecated encryption.
     3. Storing passwords using an insecure hashing algorithm like SHA-1, MD5.

+🔴 Using Hashing for Secure Password Storage
+-  A Rainbow Table is a lookup table of hashes to plaintexts, so one can quickly find out what password a user had just from the hash.
+-  Websites like Crackstation and Hashes.com internally use massive rainbow tables to provide fast password cracking for hashes wihtout salts.
+-  To protect against rainbow tables salt is added to the passwords.
+-  The salt is a randomly generated value store in the database and should be unique to each user.
+-  The salt is added to either the start or the end of the password before it's hashed.
+-  Adding salt to passwords means that every user will have a different password hash even if they have the same password.
+-  Hash functions like Bcrypt and Scrypt handle this automatically.
+-  Salts don't need to be kept private.

+-  Example of Securely Storing Passwords

+You can find many good guides online that promote best security practices when storing passwords.
+Please check if there are any standards you need to follow when storing passwords before adopting one.
+Consider this example following good security practices when storing user passwords:
+    1. We select a secure hashing function, such as Argon2, Scrypt, Bcrypt, or PBKDF2.
+    2. We add a unique salt to the password, such as Y4UV*^(=go_!
+    3. Concatenate the password with the unique salt.
+For example, if the password is AL4RMc10k, the result string would be AL4RMc10kY4UV*^(=go_!
+    4. Calculate the hash value of the combined password and salt.
+In this example, using the chosen algorithm, you need to calculate the hash value of AL4RMc10kY4UV*^(=go_!.
+    5. Store the hash value and the unique salt used (Y4UV*^(=go_!).

+-  We don't use encryption to store password because the keys are involved and if someone get the key he can easily decrypt the passwords.
+Passwords are meant to store in that way so that cannot get decrypted.

+🔴 Recognising Password Hashes
+-